-- Vocational careers such as plumbing can be followed through an apprenticeship or traineeship.
+- Careers such as plumbing and care can be studied at college or through an apprenticeship or traineeship.

-- Certain careers like nursery assistant do not require any initial training but your employers will want you to gain qualifications as you work.
+- For some careers like nursery, retail and food preparation your employers will support you to gain qualifications as you work.

 Once you've chosen a career path, explore your potential learning options in Oxfordshire: